Updated: Apr 2

 Rewards from the environment cause us to eat food, drink water, seek shelter and reproduce.
 Without the desire to seek out these rewards we may not survive, and an absence of this seeking behaviour may equate to poor physical or mental health.
 We recognise this in our dogs as well as ourselves, if your dog shows no desire to eat, drink, walk or play you would take them to vet for an examination.
 If no physical reason was found, then we may consider that your dog is depressed.

-In our world we are always looking for ways to help dogs learn and to make the learning experience as pleasurable as possible.
+In my dog training I am always looking for ways to help dogs learn and to make the learning experience as pleasurable as possible.
 Leading our dogs into a reward centred life.
+I want to know 'what is the reward the dog is finding from this behaviour or activity'?

 The training environment – are they comfortable in the classroom or your training space at home, any resistance to entering should be dealt with before the lesson begins